 Too many employees are inappropriately labeled lazy, inefficient, incompetent, useless or unqualified over performance at individual tasks.
 Be sure to address behavior and not personality or attitude for the best chance at motivating your staff.
 Managers often have difficulty distinguishing between attitude and behavior.

 Take, for example, the following statement: ‘Ahmed doesn’t take his work seriously.’
 Is that an attitude or behavior statement?

-– ABC is slow in his computer work
+– He is slow at his computer work.

-In order to measure your managerial/supervisory success, you must first start with your own action plan.
-Select two or three ideas you would like to adopt and then respond to the following:
+In order to measure your managerial or supervisory success in motivating your staff, you must first start with your own action plan.
+Select two or three ideas you would like to adopt and then fill out the following:

-• Three things I plan to do differently in my department
+a) Three things I plan to do differently in my department:

-• I will know I have succeeded in becoming a more effective manager and motivator of people when
+c) I will know I have succeeded in becoming a more effective manager and motivator of people when